Heiswill/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display the third line of the file iacta
 7. Create a file containing a file
 8. Write into a file the result of output of another file
+9. A script that duplicate the last line of a file